MicrosoftDocs/azure-devops-docs/docs/test/create-a-test-plan.md

 ## Create a test plan

 ::: moniker range=">=azure-devops-2020"
 In general, you create test plans to test requirements.
-Before creating a test plan, you may want to [define your backlog of requirements](../boards/backlogs/create-your-backlog.md).
+Before you create a test plan, [define your backlog of requirements](../boards/backlogs/create-your-backlog.md).

 1. From the web portal, open your project and go to **Test Plans**.
    If you already have a test plan, select **Test Plans** to go to the page that lists all test plans.

    ![Screenshot of opening the list of test plans page for Azure DevOps Server 2020 and Azure DevOps Services.](media/create-a-test-plan/open-test-plans.png)

-1. In the **Test Plans** page, select **New Test Plan** to create a test plan for your current sprint.
+2. In the **Test Plans** page, select **New Test Plan** to create a test plan for your current sprint.

    ![Screenshot of creating a new test plan for Azure DevOps Server 2020 and Azure DevOps Services.](media/create-a-test-plan/new-test-plan.png)

-1. In **New Test Plan**, enter a name for the test plan.
+3. In **New Test Plan**, enter a name for the test plan.
    Verify that the area path and iteration are set correctly, then select **Create**.

    ![Screenshot of adding test plan details for Azure DevOps Server 2020 and Azure DevOps Services.](media/create-a-test-plan/test-plan-name-path-iteration.png)